 Knowing why you personally want the change and why it’s important to you here and now will fire you up.
 This is about connecting your desire for change to your values so you can emotionally connect to it.

 4. You Walk the Path of Least Resistance

 Clinical psychologist Dr. Soph focuses on making neuroscience simple and easily understood.
 She refers to walking the path of least resistance as “homeostasis,” which is keeping things the same.
 It’s about staying within our comfort zone, where we feel safe and secure and where we can get by without using a lot of energy.

 “When your brain is repeating a habit (the feeling of ‘running on autopilot’) it doesn’t need to use much energy because it doesn’t have to engage the prefrontal cortex.”

 She likens this process to creating a new path in a field.
 It will always be easier to walk over a path that is already well-worn from use.
 Starting a new path in a field of tall grass is much more uncomfortable and requires significantly more motivation and energy.
 Most will naturally choose the well-worn path.

-It is the same with any change.
-And for those of us with a preference for sameness (remember we are all different), it will feel hard to make those new connections.
+It is the same with any change, and for those of us with a preference for sameness, it will feel hard to make those new connections.